iislam99/DBD-Score-Tracker/README.md

 - If a party member disconnects from the match, this is meant to be treated as a loss.
 However, the loss counts do not go up despite the tracker not observing the "escaped" symbol on the scoreboard screen.

 ## Plans for the Future
-- Ask for Discord server hook URL during team setup.
-Allows different teams to have different servers.
+- Ask for Discord channel hook URL during team setup.
+Allows data from different teams to be sent to different Discord servers/channels.
 - Add support for 2560 x 1440 monitors.